unfoldadmin/django-unfold/docs/decorators/display.md

             "AB",  # Short text which will appear in front of
             # Image instead of initials.
 Initials are ignored if image is available
             {
-                "path": "some/path/picture.jpg,
+                "path": "some/path/picture.jpg",
-                "squared": True, # Picture is displayed in square format, if empty circle "borderless": True  # Picture will be displayed without border "width": 64, # Removes default width.
+                "squared": True, # Picture is displayed in square format, if empty circle "borderless": True,  # Picture will be displayed without border "width": 64, # Removes default width.
 Use together with height "height": 48, # Removes default height.
 Use together with width }